bootuz-dinamon/ender3-v3-se-full-klipper/README.md

 This is a complete configuration, it is enough for Klipper to work fully.

-There is also a compiled file klipper.bin, but I recommend compiling this file yourself.
+There is also a compiled file klipper.bin  v0.11.0-303, but I recommend compiling this file yourself.

+After installation you need to do:
+1. calibrate Z-offset
+2. Bed mesh calibrate
+3. Calibrate bed and extruder PID.